Digital Humanities at Duke University

 Our expanded idea of “digital humanities” includes digital transformations of scholarly practice and dissemination within the humanities, opportunities for interdisciplinary collaboration and innovative teaching made possible by digital tools and methods, creative and experimental uses of technology for scholarly communications, and critical study of computational media and digital culture globally.

-- teaching/research connections through courses and projects
+- teaching/research/outreach connections through courses and projects

 - analog and traditional, disciplinary approaches to scholarship facilitated by the digital